 Fanta isn’t directly tested on animals.
 Nobody has given a can of Fanta to a rat or a monkey to see if they like it!
-However, Fanta does contains artificial colours, preservatives and/or sweeteners which have been tested on animals.
+However, Fanta does contains artificial colours, preservatives and/or sweeteners that have been tested on animals.

 Unfortunately, animal testing doesn’t stop once these artificial ingredients are approved for use in human food.
 As these products have been linked to health effects such as allergies, hyperactivity and aggression, the animal testing continues.

 Are artificial colours, sweeteners and preservatives vegan?

 There’s certainly a grey area, and it’s up to each individual to decide what they’re comfortable with.
-People go vegan for a variety of different reasons, and there’s no one-size-fits-all approach say what’s right or wrong.
+People go vegan for a variety of different reasons, and there’s no one-size-fits-all approach yo say what’s right or wrong.

 If you were to avoid everything that has ever been tested on an animal, the number of different things available to eat would drastically reduce.
-This could lead some people giving up on veganism, because it would be too difficult to maintain.
+This could lead some people to give up on veganism because it would be too difficult to maintain.

 A good long-term approach to veganism is to do your best whenever you can.
-Articifical colours, flavours and preservatives do not contain any animal ingredients and consuming them does not lead to animals being harmed.
-Therefore, most vegans would accept that the infredients in Fanta are suitable.
+Artificial colours, flavours and preservatives do not contain any animal ingredients and consuming them does not lead to animals being harmed.
+Therefore, most vegans would accept that the ingredients in Fanta are suitable.

 Does Fanta contain fish?